C String Extraction: Standard, Custom & Multibyte Guide

 wchar_t wsource[256];

-mbstowcs(wsource, source, 256); // Convert multibyte string to wide string
+mbstowcs(wsource, source, 256); // Convert multibyte string to wide-character string

 wchar_t wresult[256];

-wcsncpy(wresult, wsource + start, length); // Get substring
+wcsncpy(wresult, wsource + start, length); // Get the substring

-wcstombs(dest, wresult, 256); // Convert wide string back to multibyte
+wcstombs(dest, wresult, 256); // Convert wide-character string back to multibyte

 }